TORS Investigators – Team 3

-Jeffrey Browning, M.D., is an Assistant Professor in Digestive and Liver Diseases and a recipient of a 2003 Postdoctoral Fellowship from the American Liver Foundation.
+Jeffrey Browning, M.D., is an Associate Professor in Digestive and Liver Diseases and a recipient of a 2003 Postdoctoral Fellowship from the American Liver Foundation.
 He performed the largest epidemiological study on the prevalence of hepatic steatosis in the U.S.

 Elizabeth Parks, Ph.D., former Associate Professor of Internal Medicine and the Center for Human Nutrition.
 Dr. Parks uses stable isotopes and mass spectrometry to characterized metabolic fluxes in humans and mice.
 Her work was the first to determine the source of fatty acids that accumulate in hepatic steatosis and to demonstrate the importance of liver lipid synthesis in the pathogenesis of fatty liver.

 Robert D. Phair, Ph.D., Founder, Chief Scientific Officer, Integrative BioInformatics, Inc., Los Altos, Calif.

 David W. Russell, Ph.D., is a a member of the U.S. National Academy of Sciences (2006) and Professor of Molecular Genetics.
 He has cloned more than 20 genes involved in bile acid and sterol metabolism.
 He is an investigator in the NIH-funded LIPIDMAPS consortium, whose goal is to quantify all of the lipids in a living cell.
 Dr. Russell is the recipient of the Oppenheimer Award from the Endocrinology Society and the Adolph Windaus Prize from the Falk Foundation.